taimos/alexa-vui-generator/README.md

 `options` is an object which configures the generation of the language model

-* `intentCreators` is a function or an array of functions that return a Promise resolving to a list of intents as expected by the Alexa Skill Builder.
-* `typeCreators` is a function or an array of functions that return a Promise resolving to a list of types as expected by the Alexa Skill Builder.
+* `processors` is an array of functions that manipulate the provided VUI model.
 * `invocation` is a string that denotes the invocation name of the skill
-* `postProcessor` is an optional function with one argument to post process the generated VUI
 * `pretty` defines if the output should be pretty printed.
 By default it is minified.
+* `skipOutput` can be set to `true` to skip writing the output file

 `locale` is the locale that is generated and denotes the file name. (models/{locale}.json).
-It is forwarded to the generator functions as the first argument.
+It is forwarded to the processor functions as the second argument.

+`outputDir` is the folder to write the VUI (defaults to './models')

 ### Using intents.yaml

-You can use the provided function `generator.readIntentsFromYAML` as a function in `intentCreators` that reads the intents from a file called `intents.yaml` and adds the Amazon default intents.
+You can use the provided function `readIntentsFromYAML` as a function in `processors` that reads the intents from a file called `intents.yaml` and adds the Amazon default intents.

 Furthermore it expands the provided texts to allow variations in the language.
 See example for usage.